 How to Get a Wireless Telecommunications Services Business License in Dubai

 The global wireless telecommunications sector is expanding at a remarkable pace, and the UAE sits at the centre of that growth.
 With 5G infrastructure already deployed across major urban corridors and mobile penetration rates among the highest in the world, Dubai presents a compelling environment for businesses operating in wireless communications.
-Whether you are planning to distribute wireless equipment, provide managed wireless network services, or trade in related technology, obtaining the correct licence is the essential first step.
+Whether you are planning to distribute wireless equipment, provide managed wireless network services, or trade in related technology, obtaining the correct license is the essential first step.

-What the Wireless Telecommunications Services Licence Covers
+What the Wireless Telecommunications Services License Covers

 Activity Code 6120 falls under the ICT category and relates to the operation of wireless telecommunications activities.
 Under this classification, licensed businesses may engage in the following: